fastai/fast_template/_word/README.md

 ## Additional Resources

-- [Syncing your blog with your PC, and using your word processor](https://www.fast.ai/2020/01/20/nb2md/): This blog post describes how you can perform these steps manually without automation, and is good background reading.
+- [Syncing your blog with your PC, and using your word processor](https://www.fast.ai/2020/01/20/nb2md/): This blog post describes how you can perform these steps manually without automation and is good background reading.
 - [4 Part Series On Blogging With GitHub Pages](https://www.fast.ai/2020/01/20/blog_overview/): provides more context of the benefits and motivations behind `fast_template`, as well as different modalities for blogging: markdown, Jupyter Notebooks, Word docs, etc.